 Settlers of AMS

-The Montessori middle school program believes that students learn best when they are excited about a topic.
-Therefore, we give our students choices in determining the classes we teach and the classes they take.
+As a Montessori middle school, we believe that students learn best when they are excited about a topic.
+Therefore, we give our students choices in determining which classes we teach and what classes they take.
 Although some courses like math and Spanish are determined by skill level, students express their preferences for language arts, internships, art classes, electives, committees, and trips.